Home / Apartments in Portland, OR

 High-rise towers, brick laid sidewalks, and premier dining and entertainment is what you'll find in Downtown Portland.
 Located on the west bank of the Willamette river, Downtown Portland offers residents pristine views of the river, Mount Hood, and the West Hills.
 With a walk score of 95, downtown residents can forget about morning traffic and simply walk, bike, or take public transit.

 Just north of downtown, across Burnside street, is the beautiful revitalized Pearl District.
 Originally built as an industrial and warehouse hub in the late 1800's, redevelopment efforts began in the 80's and 90's - resulting with dozens of art galleries, boutique shops, restaurants, condos, and rentals.
 Named for Pearl Amhara, an early patroness of artists in the area, the Pearl District lives up to the metaphor of a beautiful gem born from a place of pressure and industry.
+Considering moving to The Pearl District?
+Check out our new Pearl District Moving Guide!

 As one of the most popular neighborhoods in Portland, the Northwest streets of 23rd avenue and the Alphabet District are always buzzing with life and energy.
 Nestled against the Northwest hills to the west, the Northwest area features beautifully maintained residences that rival the painted ladies of San Francisco.
 Serviced by the Portland Streetcar, navigating from Northwest Portland into downtown and beyond quick and easy - making this a popular area for young professionals.
+Check out our new guide to NW Portland!

 If you love what you saw on Portlandia, North Portland may be the place for you.
 With dozens of unique neighborhoods like Mississippi (though technically North Portland), Alberta, Irvington, and Hollywood, Northeast Portland is a beautiful patchwork of narrow streets, historic homes, boutique stores, and coffee shops.
 Eclectic and unique are the name of the game here, so keep an open mind and watch out for cyclists.